paighowal/Global-Congress-Publication-Intelligence-System/README.md

-# Global Congress & Publication Intelligence System
+# Global Congress & Publication AI Intelligence System

 > **I'm currently open to new opportunities.**
 > I built this to show what's possible when you combine pharma domain knowledge with data engineering and AI automation.
 If your team is working on problems like this - medical intelligence, life sciences data, or AI in life sciences - I'd genuinely love to chat.